razondpro/OpenSkinsApi/README.md

 When making a request to change color route, the new color for the skin should be specified as an integer between 0 and 9, where each integer corresponds to one of the available colors.
 For example, an integer value of 0 represents the color Red, while an integer value of 1 represents the color Green, and so on.

+---

-The `Type` enum is defined in the OpenSkinsApi.Modules.Skins.Domain.Enums namespace, and represents the different types of skins that can be purchased in the Skins module.
-The Type enum includes the following values:
+`Type` represents the different types of skins that can be purchased in the Skins module and it includes the following values:

 - Normal: Represents a normal skin, which is the most common type of skin.
 - Rare: Represents a rare skin, which is less common than a normal skin.
 - Epic: Represents an epic skin, which is even less common than a rare skin.
 - Legendary: Represents a legendary skin, which is the rarest and most valuable type of skin.

-Note that the `Type` enum values are represented as integers internally, with Normal being 0, Rare being 1, Epic being 2, and Legendary being 3.
+Note that the `Type` values are represented as integers internally, with Normal being 0, Rare being 1, Epic being 2, and Legendary being 3.
 This allows for easy comparison and sorting of skin types in the codebase.

 ---